ubdussamad/Subseeker/README.md

 <li> Enter 'y' if asked to install Dependencies.(external utility packages.)</li>

-<li> A login text shows , Enter your opensubtitle username and password there.</li>
+<li> A login text shows, Enter your opensubtitle username and password there.</li>

 <li> Once the Partial installation complete , a new readme will open with futher instructions.</li> </ol>